 To protect linemen from an unexpected shock the generator must: be wired through a switchover box.
+Two automatic switch over boxes are located in the trunk storage area behind a false panel on the roadside of the area.

 Generator/City Power